DistributedCollective/sovryn-amm-apy/README.md

 Currently there is just one endpoint, /amm, that returns data for the previous 7 days for all pools.
 This matches the response body structure of the legacy backend endpoint

-# Improvements
-1. Add a cleanup cron job to delete block apy data that is over 14 days old to avoid massive amounts of unused data
-2. Add api endpoint for data for a single poolToken
-3. Add more tests

 ## Database Migrations

 1. Generate migration